 Step 4: Choose a Data Collection System

 Collecting data can be relatively simple if there is an existing system.
-Often a stakeholder in the organization has reporting requirements with an application to analyze and manage the relevant data.
+Often, a stakeholder in the organization has reporting requirements with an application to analyze and manage the relevant data.

-Even if this is the case, an organization will likely want its own internal data collection and analysis system.
+Even if this is the case, an organization will likely want its internal data collection and analysis system.

 Essential Data Collection System Requirements